-As one of the legendary founders of one of the best VC firms in the world has said, if its an A market and a B team, the market wins; if its a B market and an A team, the market wins.
+As one of the legendary founders of one of the best VC firms in the world has said, if it's an A market and a B team, the market wins; if it's a B market and an A team, the market wins.
 The market is really the addressable size of the opportunity you are addressing.
 We do not believe in a top down market sizing - every one of those can be in the 10s of Billions of dollars if not more.
 We prefer bottom up sizing for the problem you are solving.
-Often, in early stage, if you are building a category creating company there may be no directly quantifiable market size.
+Often, in early stage, if you are building a category defining company there may be no directly quantifiable market size.
 In this case, it is still best to use a bottoms up approach for the “proxies” that represent the market.
 We, at Prime, do believe markets will evolve and grow and are comfortable taking market risks.

 We are looking for solutions to real world problems whose solutions are 10X (1000%) better than the current state of the art.
 We are not looking for incrementality in the solutions.
 This 10X differentiator could be in the form of product, go-to-market, business model or even some unique industry insight.
 However, it is not a “me too” approach, even to a large problem.
 Since the firm was launched in 2012, we have not invested in “copycats”.
 The beauty of starting with a 10X differentiator is that this differentiation often leads to strong moats and defensibility as the company matures.